lardemua/atom/README.md

 roslaunch interactive_calibration atlascar2_calibration.launch
 ```

 Rviz will open.
 It is better if you check the Fixed Frame: it must be 'base_link'.
+You must also add the location and name of the file that will store the first guess data with the -f argument.
+Location is given starting from the path of the interactive_calibration ros package.
-Now you are able to see the atlas car model with the sensors in their first position.
+now you are able to see the atlas car model with the sensors in their first position.y

 Then, in a new terminal:
 ```
-rosrun interactive_calibration create_first_guess.py -w base_link
+rosrun interactive_calibration create_first_guess.py -w base_link -f /calibrations/atlascar2/first_guess.urdf.xacro
 ```

 Now you can move the green markers and save the new sensors configuration.